 Frequently Asked Questions

-All our cabins are made from Nordic Spruce, sourced from either Scandinavia or from Russia.
+All our cabins are made from Nordic Spruce, sourced from Scandinavia.
 This timber is slow grown and suits the UK climate.

 All our cabins come completed with 19mm timber floor.

 28mm floor is an optional.

 All of our Log cabins are plain timber and will need treating within two weeks of installation, the reason for this is because the logs are precision machined and could swell if treated too soon.
 Any swelling could prevent the logs from locking together properly.
 All of our timber bearers are treated though as these will not be accessible after the install has been completed.

 Do I have to install the glass in the windows and doors?